Quineone/html-email-template/README.md

 A common use responsive HTML email template

 ## Note
-* `email-boilerplate.html` is an adapted version based on `email-origin.html` [Cerberus](https://github.com/TedGoas/Cerberus/edit/master/cerberus-hybrid.html)
+* `email-boilerplate.html` is an adapted version based on `email-origin.html` from [Cerberus](https://github.com/TedGoas/Cerberus/edit/master/cerberus-hybrid.html)

 ## Inline your CSS before sending
 Email is notorious for inconsistent CSS support.
 Therefore you should always inline your CSS before sending.